ZSaberLv0/ZFVimJob/README.md

 # Trouble shooting

-if any werid things happen, you may enable verbose log by:
+if any weird things happen, you may enable verbose log by:

 ```
 let g:ZFJobVerboseLogEnable = 1